Football in the United Arab Emirates

-Association football is a practiced sport in the United Arab Emirates (UAE).
-UAE has teams and players at both club and international level.
+Association football is the most popular sport in the United Arab Emirates.
+The UAE has teams and players at both club and international level.
+Around 50% of the people in the United Arab Emirates consider themselves football fans.
+The only Asian Football Confederation countries with an equal or higher percentage are Indonesia, Malaysia, Saudi Arabia, Singapore, South Korea and Vietnam.

 Domestic

 League

 The United Arab Emirates Football Association (UAEFA), the governing body for the sport in the UAE, was founded as recently as 1971, affiliating to FIFA in 1974.
 A "test" league was run by the formed body in 1973–74 season in order to determine a format for competitive association football in the country.
 The competition was won by Al-Oroba, with the triumph recognised as official in 2001 by the UAEFA.
-The UAE Football League as it is known, includes the top flight UAE Arabian Gulf League with Al Ain the only club with thirteen title wins.
+The UAE Football League as it is known, includes the top flight UAE Arabian Gulf League with Al Ain the only club with fourteen title wins.
 UAE Division 1 currently acts as the UAE's 2nd tier competition with two clubs getting promoted and UAE Second Division League was established in 2019 to act as the UAE's 3rd tier competition.

 UAE has seen a number of overseas players and coaches imported.
 Amongst the names to compete have been Paraguayan international Roberto Acuña, former Internazionale Mohamed Kallon and 2006 FIFA World Player of the Year Fabio Cannavaro.
 In 2011, David Trezeguet and Diego Maradona joined as player and coach respectively.